Slow Cooker High-Protein Beef Chili

 • 1 tsp sesame oil

-• 3 tbsp cornstarch
+• 4 tbsp cornstarch (increased from 3 tbsp)

-• 2 tbsp water
+• 4 tbsp water

 • Sesame seeds and green onions for garnish

-• Serve with: cauliflower rice or brown rice
+• Serve with: cauliflower rice or brown rice.

 Instructions: